Nayan-das08/notes-max-pro/CSIR - WPRs.md

 - explored initial models on NTP attack dataset

 ### week 4
+- performed further preprocessing on the NTP attack dataset
+- separated data of interest from various attack datasets from the same source
+- performed training and testing on several models and finalized an LSTM-based model for classification
+- obtained evaluation metrics for the model on various testing sets
+- compiled the project report with all the results and included detailed discussions about the methodologies and outcomes involved

 Project Progress Schedule (PERT Chart)
 1. week 1: understanding NTP and components